Dimencia/DU-Orbital-Hud/README.md

 ### Follow Mode
 `ALT-8` will toggle **Follow Mode** when using a **Remote Controller**.
 This makes your craft lift off and try to follow you wherever you go.
 It will not go below ground unless you dig out a big enough hole that it would naturally go down while hovering.

-### Auto-Brake
+### Toggle Gyro
-`ALT-9` to engage **Auto-Brake**.
-This will simply engage the brake if you come within the max braking distance of the planet targeted with `ALT-1` and `ALT-2`, and disengage it once it's gotten as close to an orbit as it can just by braking.
-This is an alternative to auto-pilot if you don't want to give the autopilot control over where your ship is facing or thrusters.
+`ALT-9` to engage **Toggle Gyro**.
+If a gyro is installed on your ship, this will change your ships perceived orientation from Core to Gyro.
+This is used to allow you to control flight based on gyro orientation and not core orientation.

-Auto-Brake is not on the UI this version; it is unreliable because it is unable to align your trajectory, and tends to over-brake if it's not perfectly aligned.
-Use Autopilot if you need auto-brake, so that it can align properly.
-Auto-brake is still accessible on `ALT-3` if you want it.
+Auto-Brake is not on the UI this version; it is unreliable because it is unable to align your trajectory, and tends to over-brake if it's not perfectly aligned.  .

 ## Persistence